Isaac Nathan

-Isaac Nathan (1792 – 15 January 1864) was a Jewish, English composer, musicologist, journalist and self-publicist, who has been called the "father of Australian music", having assisted the careers of numerous colonial musicians during his twenty year residence in Australia.
+Isaac Nathan (1792 – 15 January 1864) was an Anglo-Jewish emigre Australian musician, composer, musicologist, and music educator, who has been called the "father of Australian music", having assisted the careers of numerous colonial musicians during his twenty-year residence in Australia.
 He is best known for the success of his Hebrew Melodies (1815–1840) in London.
-However, he made significant contributions as a singing teacher and music historian and as a composer of opera in the Royal Theatres (1823–1833).
-After emigrating to Australia in 1840, Nathan wrote Australia's first operas and Australia's first contemporary song cycle which entangled fragments of Aboriginal songlines with European musical traditions.
-Nathan tailored compositions to the unique individual singing needs of his students and community choirs while using the Neapolitan bel canto pedagogical tradition that he inherited in London.
-Nathan's students include Dame Marie Carandini.
+He became a composer of popular operatic comedies in the Royal Theatres (1823–1833), introduced below.
+After emigrating to Australia in 1840, Nathan wrote Australia's first operas Merry Freaks in Troublous Times (1843) and Don John of Austria (1847) Nathan also wrote the Australian Melodies, which entangled fragments of Aboriginal songlines with European musical traditions.